PROGRAM

 • Maintain proper air pressure in your tires

-• Check the tread in your tires on a regular basis
+• Check the tire tread on a regular basis

 • Keep your vehicle in sound mechanical condition

-Despite your best efforts, if you have a breakdown, call 841-HELP (841-4357).
+Despite your best efforts, if you have a breakdown, try to negotiate your vehicle to the right side of the roadway, turn on your emergency flashers, and call (808) 841-HELP (4357).
 Freeway Service Patrol will be on the way to help you.
-(If out of the FSP service area or after hours, call 911.)
+(If out of the Freeway Service Patrol area or after hours, call 911.)

 1. How can I contact Freeway Service Patrol?